A century of theories of balancing selection

 implications for ecology, conservation, and human health.
 Balancing

-selection—an umbrella term for scenarios of natural selection that
+selection – an umbrella term for scenarios in which natural

-this paradox that has gained recent momentum from genome-scale
+to resolve this puzzle that has gained recent momentum from

-methods for detecting it.
-Yet evaluating whether balancing selection
+genome-scale methods for detecting it.
+Yet evaluating whether

-can, in fact, resolve the paradox is challenging, given the
+balancing selection can, in fact, resolve the puzzle is challenging,

-alternative hypotheses and the daunting collection of theoretical
+selection from alternative hypotheses and the daunting collection of

-models that formally underpin this debate.
-Here, we track the
+theoretical models that formally underpin this debate.
+Here, we

-development of balancing selection theory over the last century and
+track the development of balancing selection theory over the last

-provide an accessible review of this rich collection of models.
-We
+century and provide an accessible review of this rich collection of

-first outline the range of biological scenarios that can generate
+models.
+We first outline the range of biological scenarios that can

-balancing selection.
-We then examine how fundamental features of
+generate balancing selection.
+We then examine how fundamental

-the theory.
-We end by linking these theoretical predictions to
+end by linking these theoretical predictions to ongoing empirical

-ongoing empirical efforts to understand the evolutionary processes
+efforts to understand the evolutionary processes that explain

 }